Understanding Your Property Rights in a Divorce in Texas

 - Any property exchanged for the above items

-Community property is defined as all other property acquired during marriage.
+Community property is defined as all other property acquired during the marriage.
 For purposes of the community property laws, it does not matter if only one spouse has possession of the property, or if only one spouse is named on the title or account.
-In addition, retirement funds accrued during marriage are community property, as is any sum paid for or asset received in exchange for personal services.
-Furthermore, it is presumed that an asset is community property unless you can show that it is separate property by clear and convincing evidence.
+In addition, retirement funds accrued during the marriage are community property, as is any sum paid for or asset received in exchange for personal services.
+Furthermore, it is presumed that an asset is community property unless you can show that it is a separate property by clear and convincing evidence.

 The Division of Community Property